lxm7/green-me/README.md

 ### `npm run deploy [stack]`

-Deploy all your stacks to AWS.
+Deploy all your stacks (albiet RN) to AWS.
 Or optionally deploy, a specific stack.

 ### `npm run remove [stack]`